-Launchers are quickstart buttons you can place on your site that start another WalkMe action when clicked, such as play a Walk-Thru, Resource, Shuttle, or a Set of Validation Smart Tips.
-Launchers are highly effective at increasing user engagement with your site and solving common interface problems.
+Launchers are buttons you can place on your website that trigger another WalkMe action when clicked, such as play a Smart Walk-Thru, Resource, Shuttle, or a Set of Validation Smart Tips.
+Launchers are highly effective at increasing user engagement and solving common interface problems.

-- Play a Walk-Thru: Give users the option to start a Walk-Thru immediately from an FAQ page
+- Play a Walk-Thru: Give users the option to start a Walk-Thru immediately from an FAQ page;

-- Activate a Shuttle: Place links to important resources or other websites at the user’s fingertips
+- Activate a Shuttle: Place links to important resources or other websites at the user’s fingertips;

-- Launch a Survey: Prompt users to complete a satisfaction Survey
+- Launch a Survey: Prompt users to complete a satisfaction Survey;

-- Run a Validation SmartTip Set (Check My Form): Place a Launcher on a form that will run a field input check and indicate mistakes
+- Run a Validation SmartTip Set (Check My Form): Place a Launcher that will run a field input check and indicate mistakes on a form;

 How It Works